yelamanchili-murali/java-appmod-ghcp/README.md

 ## Getting Started

-To begin your modernization journey:
+To explore these modernization demonstrations:

-1. **Read the Guide**: Open [SUMMARY.md](SUMMARY.md) and navigate through the chapters
+1. **Browse the Content**: Open [SUMMARY.md](SUMMARY.md) and navigate through the chapters
-2. **Review the Samples**: Examine the `modernisation` branches in the sample repositories
+2. **Examine the Examples**: Review the `modernisation` branches in the sample repositories
-3. **Apply the Techniques**: Use the provided prompts and methodologies in your own projects
+3. **Adapt for Your Context**: Consider how these demonstrated techniques might apply to your own projects
-4. **Iterate and Improve**: Adapt the approaches based on your specific modernization challenges
+4. **Experiment and Learn**: Use these examples as a starting point for your own modernization explorations

 > Portions of this work were generated with the assistance of AI tools, including GitHub Copilot.
 > All content has been reviewed and curated for accuracy and educational use.
 Provided "as is" without warranty.